NSW schools: mandatory from Term 1, 2027

 $8K–$15K/yr

-8-component diagnostic
+8-component review

 Benchmarked report with recommendations